 The Foundation Tour de Junior Achterveld organises an international cycling competition (category II) of 6 days and 9 stages.
-The 63th edition will be held from the 26th of July untill the 31th of July 2021.
+The 65th edition will be held from the 12th of August 2024 untill the 17th of August 2024.

 Participation is open only to junior bicycle racers with a KNWU license or foreign riders with a similar license of over 12 and under 17 years of age.
 Racing categories are 5, 6, 7, newbies under 17 and newbies girls under 17.
 Categories 5 and 6, 7 and Girls under 17 will race together but the last mentioned will each have their own overall rankings.